N-HEDGER/MRI_module/Hardware/readme.md

 ### Adding additional storage to the VM.

-* For practical reasons, the VM hard disk will only grow to 50GB in size.
+* For practical reasons, the default VM hard disk will only grow to 50GB in size.
 This is fine for experimenting with a small amount of data but may prove insufficient for large scale projects.

 * It is straightforward to add additional virtual hard disks to the machine.
 You are only limited by the storage space available on the host machine.